August 20, 2013 / Gold-filled Info

 8. Is gold-filled waterproof?

-Social media influencers who do not know the jewelry industry have widely spread the misinformation that gold-filled is “waterproof.”
+Social media influencers who do not know the jewelry industry have widely spread the notion that gold-filled is “waterproof.”
 This is not a product claim that small businesses should make.
 The term “waterproof” is a regulated product claim with a high legal bar of substantiation.
 Products must have specifically approved coatings or treatments to prevent water from reaching the material.
 “Waterproof” products must also have laboratory testing and documentation to substantiate the use of this term.
 We do not advertise any materials at Halstead as “waterproof.”
 You shouldn’t either.
 Not all items that can get wet can be called “waterproof.”
 Be careful to use trusted information sources when educating yourself about jewelry products and materials.
-Many online influencers do not have any real education or experience in the jewelry industry and can lead you astray.
+Many online influencers do not have any real education or experience in the industry and can lead you astray.
+Gold-filled can get wet, as most metals can.
+However, the larger issue is the soluble chemicals that may be in the water.
+Occasional exposure to swimming pools, sea water, and the shower are fine.
+But, you should avoid dishwater, spa treatments, or hot springs that contain higher concentrations of chemicals and minerals.

 Overall, gold-filled is a reasonably priced, quality alternative to solid gold.
-Most gold-filled jewelry supplies are made in the USA.
-We offer a wide selection of chains, charms, and findings in this high-quality metal to outfit your jewelry studio with plenty of materials for jewelry design.
+Most gold-filled products are made in the USA or Italy.
+We offer a wide selection of products in this high-quality metal to outfit your studio with plenty of materials for jewelry design.

 Gold-Filled 101 Video Overview